 All attempted credits for repeat courses are counted in the calculations for Satisfactory Academic Progress.
 The total attempted credits increase with each repeat but earned credits can only be counted once for each successfully completed course.
 Therefore, repeating courses may negatively affect the ability to meet the SAP standard and complete 67% of attempted credits.

-Courses graded solely on a Pass/Fail basis that are accepted toward the academic program are included when measuring academic progress.
+Courses graded solely on a Pass/Fail basis that are accepted toward the academic program are included when measuring the PACE component of academic progress.

 A student who takes a leave of absence after the add/drop period of the semester receives a grade of “W” for all courses withdrawn from which may cause the student to not meet the Satisfactory Academic Progress PACE requirement.
 This can be considered as part of the student appeal.